groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/outlook-to-emz.md

     format:
         # format loop
         - icon: "far fa-file-OUTLOOK"
-          title: " About Email File Formats"
+          title: " About OUTLOOK File Format"
           content: |
-            Have you ever come across Email file formats and failed to open it?
-You have come to the right place, we are going to explain what Email file formats are and what are the recommended software that can open or use them.
-Email file formats are used by email applications to store their various data including email messages, attachments, folders, address books etc. Email file formats are mainly associated with Outlook Express Email Message file.
-Additional types of files may also be using the Email file extension.
-There are several common file types used with regards to email.
-Below is the list of the most popular file formats used by various email clients to store e-mail messages and other related data.
+            Outlook Data Files are created and used by Microsoft Outlook to store messages, contacts, calendars, and other account information.

           link: "https://docs.fileformat.com/email/"

     format:
         # format loop
-        - icon: "far fa-file-archive-o"
+        - icon: "far fa-file-EMZ"
           title: " About EMZ File Format"
           content: |
-            A file with .emz extension is a compressed container of Enhanced Metafile (EML file).
-These are compressed using the GZIP compression technique which is the commonly used compression method on UNIX and LINUX operating systems.
-Unlink ZIP (/compression/zip/), GZIP compresses the archive as a whole instead of compressing individual files.
-EMZ files are smaller in size as compared to the EMF files and help in fast transfer during online file sharing.
-Some of the applications that can open EMZ files include Microsoft Visio 2019, Microsoft Office 2019, XnView MP, and File Viewer Plus.
+            A file with .emz extension is a compressed container of Enhanced Metafile (.emf file).
+It follows GZIP compression algorithm and takes less storage space due to compression.
+The small file size makes it more easy to transfer EMZ files over the network.

           link: "https://docs.fileformat.com/image/emz/"